|Book(s)|| A Dance with Dragons (mentioned)|

 Lomas traveled the world and wrote two famous books, Wonders and Wonders Made by Man, where he cataloged sixteen wonders he encountered in his travels.
 It is not clear if Lomas personally visited every wonder that he listed.

 Lomas visited the ruins of Chroyane, and interviewed descendants of the Rhoynar living there.
 He visited Norvos, and named its three bells a wonder made by man.
 He also visited the large cavern system a hundred leagues northwest of Norvos, and listed it as one of the seven natural wonders.
 Lomas also "marveled at the Titan of Braavos" and named the Long Bridge of Volantis as one of the wonders made by man - strongly implying that he visited both Braavos and Volantis as he passed through the Free Cities.
-He also named the Palace of a Thousand Rooms in Sarnath as one of the wonders made by man, though the city and palace were left in ruins by the Dothraki during the Century of Blood (and it is not clear if he personally visited the ruins - or if he lived over 400 years ago, before its destruction).
+He also named the Palace With a Thousand Rooms in Sarnath as one of the wonders made by man.

 Lomas passed east of the massive Bone Mountains but he did not do so by taking a ship in the Shivering Sea.
 Like many others, he either went through the mountain passes or by way of the Jade Gates.
 It is said that at the sight of the Bone Mountains, Lomas lost heart, believing he had reached the ends of the earth.